Bedugul: Bali Botanic Garden

 The Bali Botanic Garden won the Cipta Pesona Award 2011 from the Culture and Tourism Ministry in recognition of natural tourist attractions, cultural tourist attractions and artificial tourist attractions.

 Geothermal fields

-Exploration of the Bedugul Geothermal Field started in 1974, as part of a New Zealand bilateral aid project.
+Exploration of the Bedugul geothermal field started in 1974, as part of a New Zealand bilateral aid project.
 Exploration was continued by Pertamina company from 1978 until 1987.
 In 1994 Bali Energy Limited, a joint venture between California Energy and a local company, signed a joint operation contract (JOC) with Pertamina to develop a 4 × 55 MW geothermal power plant.
 In 2008, the estimated power production capacity of 175 MW corresponded to about 1/10 of the whole island's electricity needs.
-The owner of Bali Energy Limited has been approved to East Asia Company Limited officially.
+The owner of Bali Energy Limited has been officially approved to East Asia Company Limited.